 - Treat your hair weekly with a hair mask.
-Let sit for 30-1 hour and shampoo and condition as usual.
+Let sit for 15-30 minutes.
+Then shampoo and condition as usual.
 Your results will be more effective if the treatments are combined with a hot towel, shower cap, or using a hair dryer.
 You don’t have to use a dryer.
 You can use hot oil treatments; I avoid them because of the hair coloring products I use.

 - Use light products like argan, grapeseed or nan (review) oil for flyaways.